Header photo credit: @375chicken

 We don’t have many details about CaN LaH, the new Singaporean restaurant at ifc mall, but we take it it’s inspired by the food of the land of Crazy Rich Asians, and we think the name is a hoot.
 We did some digging, and it turns out the chef behind the eatery, Francis Chong Wui Choong, has quite a fine pedigree – he’s the former Executive Chinese Chef at Marina Mandarin Singapore (now PARKROYAL COLLECTION Marina Bay), with a slew of culinary awards to his name.
 OK with you lah?
 Open daily, 11:30am–10:30pm.

 Larger-than-life Italian chef Ermanno Lelli of private kitchen Segreto is now serving up his pasta dishes in Sheung Wan, with the grand opening of Casa Pasta set for 8 May (there’s another branch of the eatery in Bali).
-Chef Lelli’s home town of Torre Annunziata, near Naples, was the capital of pasta production in the 19th century, so pasta is in his bones, whether it be classic carbonara or the chef’s grandmother’s Neapolitan-style mac ‘n’ cheese.
-On the side, we’ll be digging into the likes of eggplant Parmigiana and meatballs Napoletana.
+Chef Lelli’s home town of Torre Annunziata, near Naples, was the capital of pasta production in the 19th century, so pasta is in his bones, whether it be classic carbonara or his grandmother’s Neapolitan-style mac ‘n’ cheese.
+On the side, we’ll be digging into the eggplant Parmigiana and meatballs Napoletana.
 Open daily except Sunday, 11am–10pm.

 Shop D, G/F, Po Hing Mansion, 2–8 Po Hing Fong, Sheung Wan, 6821 0095